NFR: Neural Feature-Guided Non-Rigid Shape Registration: Experimental Results

 \subsubsection{Ablation Study}

-We report ablation studies in Table~\ref{table:icosahedron}, in which we verify the effectiveness of core design formulated in Sec.~\ref{sec:method}.
+We report ablation studies in Tab.~\ref{table:icosahedron}, in which we verify the effectiveness of core designs formulated in Sec.~\ref{sec:method}.
 Throughout this part, we train on \textbf{Ours-S\&F} and test on it.

-As demonstrated in Table \ref{table:icosahedron}, utilizing the dense full-to-full map directly as supervision, in place of the functional map, results in significant geodesic errors.
-Particularly, our methods outperform DFR~\cite{dfr} over 30$\%$ in both stages($\mathbf{2.33}$ vs. $3.49$,$\mathbf{4.11}$ vs. $6.75$).
+As demonstrated in Tab.~\ref{table:icosahedron}, utilizing the dense full-to-full map directly as supervision, in place of the functional map, results in significant geodesic errors.
+Particularly, our method outperforms DFR~\cite{dfr} over 30$\%$ in both stages ($\mathbf{2.33}$ vs. $3.49$, $\mathbf{4.41}$ vs. $6.75$).
+We note that ``Ours feature'' and ``DFR feature'' in Tab.~\ref{table:icosahedron} correspond to the Stage-I output only (\emph{i.e.,} correspondences estimated from the learned features \emph{without} Stage-II coordinate-based refinement), thereby isolating the feature extractor quality from the registration optimizer.

+To further disentangle the contributions of the feature extractor and the optimizer, we compare DFR and Partial-DFR on external benchmarks in Tab.~\ref{table:dfr}.
+On the PFARM dataset, DFR's feature extractor yields a geodesic error of $47.29$ (vs. ours $18.41$), and even after registration, DFR achieves only $32.87$ (vs. ours $\mathbf{7.11}$).
+This confirms that the performance gain stems from \emph{both} the improved Partial-DFR feature extractor \emph{and} the unidirectional CD-based registration, with the former contributing the larger share.